Michael Rennie: I'll Be Your Sweetheart and The Wicked Lady

-With the end of the war in Europe in May 1945, Rennie was given his first film break, when cast alongside Margaret Lockwood, then at the peak of her popularity, in the musical I'll Be Your Sweetheart (1945), directed by Val Guest for Gainsborough Studios.
+With the end of the war in Europe in May 1945, Rennie was given his first film break, when he was cast alongside Margaret Lockwood—then at the peak of her popularity—in the musical I'll Be Your Sweetheart (1945), directed by Val Guest for Gainsborough Studios.
 Rennie was billed below Lockwood and Vic Oliver, given an "introducing" credit, but his character was the actual protagonist of the film.
-The movie was not a large hit but Rennie received excellent notices, including a review from the US trade paper Variety who said his performance made the film "noteworthy" and that he was "likely Hollywood material... the best bet in the way of a new male star to have come out of a British studio in many years.
+The movie was not a large hit, but Rennie received excellent notices, including a review from the US trade paper Variety which said his performance made the film "noteworthy" and that he was:

+... likely Hollywood material... the best bet in the way of a new male star to have come out of a British studio in many years.
 Rennie not only has a lot on the ball as a straight lead, he knows the value of visual tricks.
-Femmes will go for him in a big way."
+Femmes will go for him in a big way.

-He followed this in another movie with Lockwood at Gainsborough, the sensual costume adventure The Wicked Lady (both 1945).
-Rennie was the fifth lead, beneath Lockwood, James Mason, Patricia Roc and Griffith Jones. but it was a good part as the one true love of Lockwood's character.
-It was an excellent project to be associated with, the year's biggest box-office hit, subsequently ninth out of the ten highest-grossing British films of all time.
+He followed this with another movie with Lockwood at Gainsborough, the costume adventure The Wicked Lady (1945).
+Rennie was billed fifth, beneath Lockwood, James Mason, Patricia Roc and Griffith Jones, but he played the one true love of Lockwood's character.
+It was the year's biggest box-office hit, subsequently ninth out of the ten highest-grossing British films of all time.

 Rennie's prestige was also raised when he was given a single prominent scene as a commander of Roman centurions in Gabriel Pascal's production of George Bernard Shaw's Caesar and Cleopatra (also 1945), starring Vivien Leigh and Claude Rains.
 The film's expense caused it to lose a large amount of money, despite its being highly successful at the box office, particularly in the U.S.

 Rennie was now established as a leading actor.
 One report called him "the bobbysoxers' dark idol...
 Gainsborough's 1945 discovery."
 He was mobbed by female fans on a personal appearance tour.

 Gainsborough teamed him with one of their biggest female stars, Phyllis Calvert, in the melodrama The Root of All Evil (1947).